SAP-archive/teched2020-DEV164/exercises/ex4/README.md

 5. You can simulate any other language e.g. English.
 Therefore, add `?sap-ui-language=en` behind the URL in the browser.
 Now, the UI5 should start in English no matter which language you have configured as your browser language.
 <br>![](images/04_03_0010.png)

-5. Lets try to start the application in another not configured lanuage. e.g Indian.
+5. Lets try to start the application in another not configured language. e.g Indian.
 Therefore, add `?sap-ui-language=in` behind the URL in the browser.
 Now, the UI5 should start in English, because you have configured English as your fallback locale.
 <br>![](images/04_03_0010.png)

 If you wanna support Indian or any other prefered language feel free to repeat the steps described in [Exercise 4.2 Add New Languages](#exercise-42---add-new-languages) with the desired language.